ruslan-codebase/test-task-doctor-hours/README.md

 1. The implementation can be found in `test_task/solution.py`.
 2. There are number of tests in `tests/test_solution.py`.
 One of those tests uses the schedule found above.
 3. The code has no external dependencies.
 Only the python standard library is used.
-One can run them with `python run_tests.py`
+One can run the tests with `python run_tests.py`